Diving Raja Ampat : Top 10 Best Dive Sites

 3. Batu Rufas – Groot Fam

 Batu Rufas is another underwater treasure in the Groot Fam region.
-The topography is remarkable, with caves, tunnels, and overhangs that are home to a diverse range of wildlife.
+The topography is remarkable, with caves, tunnels, and overhangs home to diverse wildlife.
 This dive site is recommended for experienced divers, as it requires good buoyancy to navigate these areas.
-You can normally observe nudibranchs, sea turtles, reef sharks, and a multitude of tropical fish.
+You can usually observe nudibranchs, sea turtles, reef sharks, and many tropical fish.

 My Dives at Batu Rufas